Clinical Psychology Training Programme

 During clinical placements trainees are normally released two or three days a week in term-time for teaching, academic study, research and private study.
 Owing to limitations in the availability of certain clinical placements it is not possible for all trainees to do the same type of clinical placement simultaneously.
 All trainees begin their clinical training with a placement in either a clinical psychology service for adults or a service for children and adolescents.

 The Leeds programme selection process has, since 2007, included people who have used psychology and mental health services, and carers of people who have used services.
-Over more recent years this involvement has developed to influence the areas of the programme mentioned below.
-Everybody's Voice is the group that is at the heart of these developments and it is working towards even greater prominence; more information can be found on the Everybody's Voice page of our website and at our Extranet Site.
+Over more recent years this involvement has developed to influence all of the areas of the programme mentioned below, including teaching and research.
+Everybody's Voice is the group that is at the heart of these developments; more information can be found on the Everybody's Voice page of our website and at our Extranet Site.

 The academic syllabus is designed to emphasise the considerable areas of common ground shared by the clinical specialities.
 It aims to offer a thoroughly generic training, providing trainees with the core skills and knowledge required to approach the range of presenting problems a trained clinical psychologist is likely to encounter.
 The academic syllabus covers: the assessment of psychological disorders and problems; formulation; basic treatments and interventions; the evaluation of treatments, interventions and services; together with professional issues.
 The Leeds Programme strives to place special emphasis on an understanding of the social and developmental context in which psychological dysfunction and distress occurs.
 Teaching is delivered by academic staff, clinical supervisors associated with the Programme and occasional external teachers.